 You and your loved ones (if present) will decide on your treatment goals.
 My job, as a counselor, is to help you work through barriers to achieve your goals.

-As a certified addiction counselor (CAC III), I can assess whether moderation or abstinence is an appropriate goal.
+As a certified addiction specialist (CAS), I can assess whether moderation or abstinence is an appropriate goal.

 Since approximately 30% of Americans struggle with alcohol use disorder (not addiction) and others have behavioral issues related to everyday needs, such as food, work, technology, and sex, it is crucial that I am familiar with strategies to help my clients achieve moderation since abstinence is not always an appropriate or realistic goal.
 On the other hand, if my assessment concludes that you would benefit from specialized treatment beyond what I offer, I will respectfully recommend the most effective programs for your specific issue.

 As a marriage and family therapist, I utilize a systemic approach that can include ALL family members in the recovery process:

 Did you know that “satisfying family relationships constitute one of the greatest predictors of long-term recovery”?
 Conversely, did you know that long-term recovery increases your chances to have healthy relationships?
 By investing in evidenced-based therapy for couples in recovery, you increase your odds of beating the statistic that couples affected by addiction have a 4-7 times higher rate of divorce.